hamishgibbs/colocation_dashboard/README.md

 **Please note**: These datasets have been aggregated from their original format in order to be released publicly.

+To report a problem with this dashboard or the underlying data, please [create an issue](https://github.com/hamishgibbs/colocation_dashboard/issues/new).

 # Data Reference

 **name_replacement.csv**